Digital Inclusion Plan

 - The City upgraded its City-Wide Institutional Network to increase broadband speeds and implement public Wi-Fi networks around select public facilities, particularly parks.

 - A ordinance for Small Cell Facilities siting was passed by the City Council in November, 2018, to define internal procedures for working with providers as they implement the new small cell technologies in public rights of way and private property.
-To learn more about Small Cell installation in the City, click here.
+Learn more about Small Cell installation.